hiptest/migrate/README.md

 ![export search tests](https://downloads.intercomcdn.com/i/o/45689099/1d9fa06201754199006ffb3b/Capture+d%E2%80%99e%CC%81cran+2018-01-17+a%CC%80+15.04.03.png)

 ## 2. Execute script
+### 2.1 => Prepare authentication

 Migration script needs some variable to push exported project to Hiptest:

  1. HT_ACCESS_TOKEN, HT_CLIENT, HT_UID: can be found in your Hiptest profile page.
 Once you have them, export them in your shell session

- 2. Now you will have to create a project from Hiptest application then retrieve your project id in the URL : 'https://hiptest.net/app/projects/&lt;YOUR_PROJECT_ID&gt;/' and export it in the HT_PROJECT variable in your shell session.
+ 2. Now you will have to create a project from Hiptest application then retrieve your project id in the URL : "https://hiptest.net/app/projects/YOUR_PROJECT_ID/" and export it in the HT_PROJECT variable in your shell session.

 We suggest you to put them in a shell script (here named config.sh) like this
 ```shell